user234683/youtube-local/README.md

 Local playlists are found at http://localhost/youtube.com/playlists

+youtube-local can be added as a search engine in firefox to make searching more convenient.
+See [here](https://support.mozilla.org/en-US/kb/add-or-remove-search-engine-firefox) for information on firefox search plugins.

 ### Using Tor

 Change `route_tor = False` to `route_tor = True` in settings.txt to enable Tor routing.